 Caption: [Insert Caption Here.
 Max of 25 words.]
 Image Credit: [Insert project short title] Team.

+Image: File Name (Please submit your image as a separate .jpeg as well as inserting it in this document)

+Software Release Requirements

-Image: File Name (Please submit your image as a separate .jpeg as well as inserting it in this document) This project’s software tools fall within category I. R, IDL, and ArcGIS codes are being used but only the results are handed-off to end-users.
+This project’s software tools fall within category I. R, IDL, and ArcGIS codes are being used but only the results are handed-off to end-users.